nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 - Bridge networks are like two isolated layer two switches.
 - Inbound and oubound connectivity to and from container via host port (eth0)

-# Challange #1 Start a simple linux container on default docker0 bridge
+# Challenge #1 Start a simple linux container on default docker0 bridge

 ## Task#1: Validations